jotak/kube-carbon-footprint/README.md

 ## Running

-Using Prometheus in OpenShift, pass the Prometheus address and admin token as program arguments:
+Using Prometheus in OpenShift, pass the Prometheus address and admin token as program arguments, as well as the kubeconfig (if not running in-cluster):

 E.g.: